 Pigs In A Blanket #SundaySupper

-Yeah football season is here!
+Yeah, football season is here!
 We are ready for it.
 Saturday mornings spent cheering on the kids at rocket football.
 Afternoons cheering on your favorite college team.
-Sundays it’s Pro time.
-All that excitement works up an appetite so of course football finger foods are in order.
-One of my guys favorites, Pigs In a Blanket.

 This is a recipe you want when you don’t want to buy a lot of ingredients or have a messy kitchen.
 Do you have time to buy 3 ingredients, cut them up and then bake for 18 minutes?
-And after such minimum effort you have a delicious appetizer that will make every football fan raving?
-I know you do!
+And after such minimum effort, you have a delicious appetizer that will make every football fan raving?
+Then these pigs in a blanket are for you.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!